Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Experimental and Theoretical Results

 \begin{addendum} \item R. Sarkar and H-H. Klauss are partially supported by the DFG through SFB 1143 for the project C02.
-L.C.'s work is presently supported by CNPq (Grant No. 307487/2014-8).
+VG was partially supported by the DFG through GR 4667.
+L.C.'s work is presently supported by CNPq (Grant No. 304035/2017-3).
 Acknowledgment (L.C.) is also made to the Physical Chemistry Department at Technical University Dresden for hospitality.
-ZJU work was supported by the National Basic Research Program of China under grant No. 2016YFA0300402 and 2015CB921004, the Nature Science Foundation of China (Grant No. 11374261), and the Fundamental Research Funds for the Central Universities of China.
+ZJU work was supported by the National Basic Research Program of China under grant No. 2016YFA0300402 and 2015CB921004, the Nature Science Foundation of China (Grant No. 11374261 and 11974095), and the Fundamental Research Funds for the Central Universities of China.
+Work at Lawrence Berkeley National Laboratory was funded by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 within the Quantum Materials Program (KC2202).
+This work used resources of the Spallation Neutron Source, a DOE office of Science User Facility operated by the Oak Ridge National Laboratory.\\ Notice: This manuscript has been authored by UT-Battelle, LLC, under contract DE-AC05-00OR22725 with the US Department of Energy (DOE).
+The US government retains and the publisher, by accepting the article for publication, acknowledges that the US government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this manuscript, or allow others to do so, for US government purposes.
+DOE will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan (http://energy.gov/downloads/doe-public-access-plan).

 \item[Contributions] BF, ML, LC, RS and HHK wrote the paper.
-BF conceived of the overall project.
 BF, ZY and RF performed the neutron experiments.
 BF, ZY, RF, YH and IS analyzed neutron data.
 RS, SK, FB, VG and HHK conducted NMR and M\"ossbauer experiments.
+BFran advised BK, AA and RB on performing and interpreting PDF refinement.
 ML and SA conceived and performed the theory work.
 MF grew the samples.
+BF conceived of the overall project.
 All authors edited and assessed the manuscript.

 \item[Competing Interests] The authors declare that they have no competing interests.